2000s in music

 This article is an overview of the major events and trends in popular music in the 2000s.

-In American culture, various styles of the late 20th century remained popular, such as rock, pop, metal, hip hop, R&B, EDM, country and indie.
-As the technology of computers and internet sharing developed, a variety of those genres started to fuse in order to see new styles emerging.
+In American culture, various styles of the late 20th century remained popular, such as rock, pop, metal, hip hop, R&B, EDM, country, and indie.
+As the technology of computers and internet sharing developed, a variety of those genres started to fuse, and new Styles arose from them.
 Terms like "contemporary", "nu", "revival", "alternative", and "post" are added to various genre titles in order to differentiate them from past styles, with nu-disco and post-punk revival as notable examples.

 The popularity of teen pop carried over from the 1990s with acts such as *NSYNC, Backstreet Boys, Britney Spears, and Christina Aguilera dominating the charts in the earlier years of the decade.
-Previously established Pop Music artists such as Michael Jackson and Madonna made a comeback in the early 2000s with successful releases such as Invincible and Music.
+Previously established pop music artists such as Michael Jackson and Madonna made a comeback in the early 2000s with successful releases such as Invincible and Music.

 Contemporary R&B was one of the most popular genres of the decade (especially in the early and mid-2000s), with artists like Usher, Alicia Keys, Beyoncé, and Rihanna.
 In 2004, the Billboard Year-End Hot 100 had 15 of its top 25 singles as contemporary R&B.

 The decade was dominated by the garage rock revival and the birth of a new indie rock style.
-In this decade, grime was a genre invented in the UK, while chillwave became popular in the United States in the latter part of the decade.
+In this decade, grime and dubstep were genres invented in the UK, while chillwave became popular in the United States in the latter part of the decade.

-In Britain, Britpop, post punk revival and alternative rock were at the height of their popularity with acts such as Coldplay, The Libertines, Oasis, Travis, Dido, Blur, The Hives, Björk, and Radiohead, which still continued at the top of the major charts in the rest of the world since the 1990s.
+In Britain, post-Britpop, post-punk revival, and alternative rock were at the height of their popularity, with acts such as Coldplay, The Libertines, Travis, The Hives, and Radiohead topping the major charts worldwide.
+1990s Britpop-era acts also released new material, such as Oasis and Blur.

-Hip hop music achieved major mainstream status after the 1990s following the deaths of many prominent artists such as 2Pac and The Notorious B.I.G.
-Artists outside of New York and Los Angeles in cities like Atlanta, Houston, New Orleans, Las Vegas, Toronto, and the Bay Area all achieved mainstream success.
-Popular rap movements of the 2000s include Crunk, Snap, Hyphy, and Alternative hip hop.
+Hip-hop achieved major mainstream status after the 1990s including Atlanta, Houston, New Orleans mainstream success.
+Popular rap movements of the 2000s include crunk, snap, hyphy, and alternative hip hop.

-Despite the hip hop dominance, such as Southern hip hop which lasted for most of the decade (particularly the middle years), rock music was still popular, notably alternative rock, and especially genres such as post-grunge, post-Britpop, nu metal, pop punk, emo, post-hardcore, metalcore, and in some cases indie rock; the early and mid-2000s saw a resurgence in the mainstream popularity of pop rock and power pop.
+Despite the hip-hop dominance, such as Southern hip-hop which lasted for most of the decade (particularly the middle years), rock music was still popular, notably alternative rock, and especially genres such as post-grunge, post-Britpop, nu metal, pop punk, emo, post-hardcore, metalcore, and in some cases indie rock; the early and mid-2000s saw a resurgence in the mainstream popularity of pop rock and power pop.